 Bookmakers odds: the types and ways to calculate

-Now let’s look at the example with a positive factor (unfavored team).
-Let’s say we want to bet on the coefficient of 110- which means that to make a profit of $110 you need to bet $100.
-That is it, the American system.
-Today, only certain bookmakers’ resort to this representation of odds, and they will also always offer English and European coefficients as an alternative.
+Now let’s look at the example with a positive factor (unfavoured team).
+Let’s say we want to bet on the coefficient of +110 which means that to make a profit of $110 you need to bet $100.
+The equivalent to this factor in the European system is 2.1.